 At the end of 2021, the government announced it would set aside €3.2 billion to reduce energy tax.
 It also presented plans for a one-off energy allowance of around €200 per household to mitigate the impact of higher energy costs on people on incomes around the level of social assistance benefit.
 Older people on low incomes would also be eligible for the allowance.
 In March 2022, this one-off payment was raised to €800 per eligible household.

-Target group: households with a low income (at or just above the social minimum).
-It was decided to opt for a generic payment because tailor-made solutions for this large group are not feasible for municipalities.
-People on social assistance are known to municipalities and receive the amount automatically.
-Other groups that are eligible - including older unemployed persons receiving an allowance, pension recipients without supplementary pension and self-employed with a low income – but who are not reached automatically, can apply to their own municipality.
+This program targets households with a low income (at or just above the social minimum).
+People on social assistance receive the amount automatically from their municipality.
+Other groups that are eligible - including older unemployed persons receiving an allowance, pension recipients without supplementary pension and self-employed with a low income – are not reached automatically and can apply to their own municipality.

 The following updates to this measure have been made after it came into effect.